-- All staff and volunteers have a responsibility for the safeguarding of children - All staff have read and understood the Child Protection Policy, KCSIE 2023(Part 1), Prevent Duty Guidance and the Code of Conduct.
-This is recorded through the return of a signed and dated acknowledgement form - If a member of staff has a concern about a child / young person's well-being they MUST report this concern to the Designated Safeguarding Lead (DSL), no matter how small the concern may appear.
-This must be done verbally and followed up on CPOMS.

-- Staff may have a concern based on: - Something the child/young person/parent has told you - Something you have noticed about the child's behaviour, health, or appearance - Something another professional said or did - Something they have seen or been told in the community
+- a) All staff and volunteers have a responsibility for the safeguarding of children - b) All staff have read and understood the Child Protection Policy, KCSIE 2023(Part 1), Prevent Duty Guidance and the Employee Code of Conduct.
+This is recorded through the return of a signed and dated acknowledgement form - c) If a member of staff has a concern about a child / young person's well-being they MUST report this concern to the Designated Safeguarding Lead (DSL), no matter how small the concern may appear.
+This must be done verbally and via CPOMS. - d) Staff may have a concern based on: - i.
+Something the child/young person/parent has told you - ii.
+Something you have noticed about the child's behaviour, health, or appearance - iii.
+Something another professional said or did - iv.
+Something they have seen or been told in the community